 Activities that are not eligible are:

-- after-school care services and tutors
+- school care services (including before and after minding services)

 Costs that are excluded are: